hoytech/rasgueadb/README.md

         return true;
     }, reverse, start);

-`start` corresponds to the primary key of the record you would like to start with (which is always of type `uint64`). `0` corresponds to no starting point.
+`start` corresponds to the primary key of the record you would like to start with (which is always of type `uint64`).

 There is also a `count` optional parameter.
-If passed, it should be a pointer to a `uint64`.
+If passed, it should be a pointer to a `uint64_t`.
 After the iteration is done, the total number of dups will be stored in this variable (even if you stop looping prematurely).

     uint64_t total;